orireiter/please-rs/README.md

 4.1. path prefix presentations.
 4.2. colors and such.
 5. Implement some useful commands:
-5.2 ls
+5.2 ls ✔️
 5.3. ...
 6. Support quick jumps with <arrow|delete> + ctrl
-7. Validate why commands with `"` in them aren't interpreted correctly
+7. Validate why commands with `"` in them aren't interpreted correctly ✔️
 8. Support quick clear of command with `ctrl+c`
-9. Handle copy+pasting
+9. Handle copy+pasting ✔️ (was working out of the box I think)
 10. Add git visual support if not part of omz plugin support.
 11. Add installation support to make usage easier